Thinking of stopping by?

 We are an inclusive community.

-The Redeemer is a community exploring what faith and spirituality mean for us, both individually and as a community, with open minds and respect for the different places on the journey we find ourselves.
+The Redeemer is a community exploring what faith and spiritually mean for us, both individually and as a community, with open minds and respect for the different places on the journey we find ourselves.
 While we are followers of Jesus in the Anglican tradition, we also live with a deep awareness that we don't have all the answers.
 We're not the kind of community that asks you to check your questions, doubts, or brain at the door.

 Which service?